ebiggers/libdeflate/README.md

 the shared library `libdeflate.so`, the `gzip` program, and the `gunzip` program (which is actually just a hard link to `gzip`).
 Benchmarking and test programs such as `benchmark` are not built by default.
 You can run `make help` to display the available build targets.

-There are also several options which can be set on the `make` command line; see the Makefile for details.
+There are also many options which can be set on the `make` command line, e.g. to omit library features or to customize the directories into which `make install` installs files.
+See the Makefile for details.

 ## For Windows